aglago/Sofware-Engineering/0x03. Higher-Level programming/Python/0x0C. Python - Almost a circle/learning_objectives.md

 However, it's essential to note that TDD is just one approach, and it might not be suitable for every situation.
 Some developers prefer to write tests after implementing the code, especially in cases where the requirements are not clear, or the design is expected to evolve significantly.

 Ultimately, the choice between writing tests before or after code depends on the project, team dynamics, and personal preferences.
 Some developers find TDD to be a valuable practice, while others prefer a more exploratory approach.
 The key is to ensure that your code is thoroughly tested, regardless of the order in which tests and code are written.

-### What is mocking and stubbing ?
-Mocking and stubbing are techniques used in unit testing to isolate the code being tested from external dependencies, making it possible to test components in isolation.

-1. **Mocking:**
-   - **Definition:** Mocking involves creating objects that simulate the behavior of real objects or systems.
-These mock objects are used as replacements for actual dependencies during testing.

-   - **Purpose:** The goal of mocking is to isolate the unit under test from external dependencies, such as databases, APIs, or other complex systems.
-By using mock objects, you can control the behavior of these dependencies and simulate different scenarios, ensuring that the unit being tested behaves as expected in various conditions.

-   - **Example:** If your code interacts with a database, you can create a mock database object that mimics the behavior of the real database.
-This allows you to test the code without actually accessing the database, making the tests faster and more predictable.

-2. **Stubbing:**
-   - **Definition:** Stubbing involves replacing certain methods or functions with simplified versions that return predefined values.
-Stubs provide specific responses to calls, allowing you to control the behavior of the code being tested.

-   - **Purpose:** Similar to mocking, stubbing helps isolate the code being tested by replacing external dependencies with controlled substitutes.
-Stubs are particularly useful when you want to simulate specific conditions or responses from external components without invoking their full functionality.

-   - **Example:** If your code makes HTTP requests to an external API, you can use a stub to replace the actual HTTP request function.
-The stub would return predefined responses, allowing you to test how your code handles different API responses without actually making network requests.

-In summary, both mocking and stubbing are techniques used to create controlled environments for unit testing, allowing developers to focus on testing the specific functionality of their code in isolation.
-Mocking is more about creating objects that mimic the behavior of real dependencies, while stubbing involves replacing specific methods or functions with simplified versions to control their behavior.
-These techniques contribute to more effective and predictable unit testing by removing the reliance on external systems during the testing process.

 ## How to write and read a JSON file
 In Python, you can use the `json` module to write and read JSON files.
 Here's a basic guide: